Christmas Gift Ideas

 - For the office: name plate for door/desk, day planner, legal pad holder (to take notes in meetings), desk organizers, a small coffee maker, business card holder

-- For the holidays: ornaments, ornament organizer, disposable camera, holiday-themed mugs/dishes, tape/cd of holiday music
+- For the holidays: ornaments, ornament organizer, disposable camera, holiday-themed mugs/dishes, Christmas music or video

 Custom Gift Set